CompPhysics/AdvancedMachineLearning/README.md

 material and various reading assignments.
-The emphasis is on deep learning algorithms, starting with the mathematics of neural networks (NNs), moving on to convolutional NNs (CNNs) and recurrent NNs (RNNs), autoencoders and other dimensionality reduction methods to finally discuss generative methods.
+The emphasis is on deep learning algorithms, starting with the mathematics of neural networks (NNs), moving on to convolutional NNs (CNNs) and recurrent NNs (RNNs), autoencoders, graph neural networks and other dimensionality reduction methods to finally discuss generative methods.
 These will include Boltzmann machines, variational autoencoders, generalized adversarial networks, diffusion methods and other.